 As of 2014, the PPACA prohibits plans from dropping coverage if an individual participates in a clinical trial.
-Not only can plans not drop coverage, they also cannot deny coverage for routine care they would otherwise cover if the individual did not participate in a clinical trial.
+In addition, they also cannot deny coverage for routine care they would otherwise cover if the individual did not participate in a clinical trial.
 This applies to any clinical trial that treats cancer or other life-threatening diseases.